FOREX-Swiss franc falls, safety bids support dollar

 * Traders cite talk of SNB intervening in FX forwards

-* Dollar firm, yen supported by safe-haven flows (Updates prices, adds quote)
+* Dollar firm, yen supported by safe-haven flows (Recasts, adds details, quotes)

 By Anirban Nag

-LONDON, Aug 18 The Swiss franc fell against the euro and dollar on Thursday, with traders citing talk the Swiss National Bank was intervening in the forwards market as part of efforts to curb the currency's recent gains.
+LONDON, Aug 18 The Swiss franc fell against the euro and the dollar on Thursday, with traders citing talk that the Swiss National Bank was intervening in the currency forwards market as it renewed efforts to curb the currency's recent strength.

-The dollar rose against commodity-linked currencies like the Australian dollar while the yen was supported as European stocks declined and money market strains drove investors to the relative safety of the U.S. and Japanese currencies.
+The U.S. dollar rose against commodity-linked currencies like the Australian dollar while the Japanese yen was supported as stocks declined and money market tensions drove investors to the relative safety of the greenback and the yen.

 "They (the SNB) have been in the FX swap market," said Chris Walker, currency strategist at UBS.
 "But we think the euro/Swiss franc will still fall back towards parity."

-The franc soared to record highs against the dollar and the euro earlier this month in a rush towards perceived safe havens sparked by euro zone sovereign debt worries and concerns about a global slowdown.
+The franc soared to record highs against the dollar and the euro earlier this month as euro zone sovereign debt worries and concerns about a global slowdown saw investors rush towards perceived safe havens such as the Swiss currency.

-Traders said by undertaking franc-selling operations in the forwards instead of in the spot market, the SNB was seeking to drive the return on holding francs even lower, making it less attractive to potential investors.
+Traders said by undertaking franc-selling operations in the forwards market, instead of in the spot market, the SNB was seeking to drive down the return on holding francs even lower and making it unattactive to potential investors.

 SCENARIOS-What Switzerland could do to fight strong franc

+Traders said offers above $1.4450 and talk of option structures at $1.4500 were likely to check gains.

 On the downside, momentum fund stop entries were said to be below $1.4370.
-While the euro has been supported by steady sovereign buying at lower levels, a lack of more radical measures from Tuesday's Franco-German summit to address the euro zone debt crisis and lingering worries about some large European banks are also likely to keep the euro capped.
+While the euro has been supported by steady sovereign buying at lower levels, a lack of more radical measures from Tuesday's Franco-German summit to address the euro zone debt crisis is likely to keep the euro capped.

-The euro was lower against the yen at 110.28 yen while the dollar was flat at 76.54 yen , not far from its record low of 76.25 yen struck in March.
+The euro was marginally higher against the yen at 110.61 yen while the dollar was flat at 76.54 yen , not far from its record low of 76.25 yen struck in March.

 Traders said the greenback could test this record low next week, when most Japanese players return from holidays and as Japanese exporters may sell the dollar in end-of-the-month transactions.

-One factor that could weigh broadly on the dollar is market speculation that the U.S. Federal Reserve may eventually launch another asset-buying programme.
+One factor that could weigh broadly on the dollar is market speculation about the possibility the U.S. Federal Reserve may eventually launch another asset-buying programme.

 Investors are focusing on whether Fed Chairman Ben Bernanke will drop any hints about such further monetary easing measures when he speaks at the annual Jackson Hole event next week.

-Before that, a slew of data on Thursday will provide clues on whether further stimulus in the U.S. will be needed.
-Consumer price inflation data, the Philly Fed survey, initial unemployment claims, existing home sales and leading indicators are all due.
+"Ahead of this, today's data calendar is going to be crucial, with the Philly Fed survey, consumer price inflation, initial unemployment claims, existing home sales and leading indicators all demanding attention," BNP Paribas said in a note.

-"The most important one will the CPI and the market is positioned towards a stable to slightly lower number," said Adam Myers, senior currency strategist at Credit Agricole.

-"If we get a lower number, Bernanke may prepare the ground for more QE but a higher-than-expected number will make that case difficult and could see the dollar rally."
+"Any upside surprise in core CPI --0.3 percent or higher-- or an initial claims number well below 400,000, would give pause for thought on an early move to QE3 and should see a bid re-emerge for the dollar."

-The Australian dollar, meanwhile, fell 0.9 percent to $1.0453 , pressured by a drop in equities .
-(Editing by Nigel Stephenson, John Stonestreet)
+The Australian dollar fell 0.7 percent to $1.059 , pressured by a drop in equities .
+(Editing by Nigel Stephenson)

 * But bloated U.S. market weighs on prices (Adds China import data, updates prices)